 My husband owns several handguns, and we are going to be moving soon.
 We want the packers to move the guns.
 I was told every military mover has different rules about moving guns.
 How can we find out what the rules are?

-The information you were given is wrong.
+Luckily, the information you were given is wrong.
 The truth is that moving firearms is covered under the same rule for everyone as part of the defense transportation regulations.
 And, just so that you don't have to look up that regulation yourself, we'll break it down for you.
-Quick note, though: if you're moving overseas (OCONUS), you'll want to double check with your base transportation office.
+Quick note, though: if you're moving overseas (OCONUS), you'll want to double-check with your base transportation office.

 So what will they ship?
 Pretty much everything else.
 That includes conventional firearms, antique firearms and surplus military firearms -- as long as you have the correct licenses and permits required by law.

 The only things you need to do before shipping your guns with the mover is to have those documents handy in case the movers ask for them and make sure the firearms aren't loaded.

 Of course, allowing your movers to take any item is a risk.
 Stuff, especially high-value items, can sometimes go missing.
 And if your firearms don't show up on the other side of your move, it's not quite as simple as claiming missing bread pans.

 According to the regulation, if they go missing you have to immediately notify your commander, your branch's investigative service and the military's Transportation Command (TRANSCOM), which oversees military moves.

 No Matter Where Your Next PCS Takes You

 Protect your home and property with homeowners or renters insurance.
 You can receive multiple quotes from insurance companies in minutes.
 Visit our home insurance center today.